oasis-tcs/dita-lwdita/org.oasis.xdita/samples/mdita/product-specs.md

 # Product Specifications

-The <span data-keyref="product-name" />components have specific electronic and technical specifications.
+The [product-name] components have specific electronic and technical specifications.

 The components in your lighting network have electronic and technical specifications that are specific to the component type.